hank-coffin/workflow-template/README.md

-## A simple GitHun action which demonstrates templates
+## A simple GitHub action which demonstrates templates

 This repository contains the a GitHub action which uses a template.